RxLaboratory/Ramses/src-docs/docs/components/server/web-server.md

 ### Configure *XAMPP*

 To start using your brand new server, you can just click on the *Start* button for *Apache* and *MySQL* in the *XAMPP* control panel.

+!!!
+Note
+    If there aren't many users going to use *Ramses* *at the same time*, you don't need the *MySQL* part of the server, you can just ignore it.
+You'll just have to set *Ramses* to use *SQLite* when installing it later.

 ![](../../img/xampp-win/05.png)